Sidney Mau

-I'm working on some notes for general onboarding for scientific computing here.
+My notes for general onboarding for scientific computing can be found here.

 Please click here to download my CV (updated June 2020).

 You can contact me or explore my work using the queries below:

 I am currently working with Professor Pat Burchat to measure bias introduced in the cosmological 2-point correlation function due to PSF effects.
 My current project involves using Gaussian processes to solve for the astrometric solution in simulated images with realistic atmospheric realizations.

 I worked with Professor Alex Drlica-Wagner as part of the Survey Science group at UChicago on searching for dwarf galaxies in data from DES, MagLiteS, BLISS and DELVE.
 In collaboration with Professor Drlica-Wagner and William Cerny, I led the discovery and characterization of a new ultra-faint dwarf galaxy, Centaurus I, and two new faint star clusters, BLISS 1 and DELVE 1.
 I contributed to the characterization of the observational selection function for Milky Way satellites in DES Y3 and Pan-STARRS DR1 as well as using these results to inform constraints on the galaxy–halo connection.
 I have observed with DECam at the 4m Blanco telescope in-person and remotely for MagLiteS and DELVE.